Archomeda/mcod/README.md

 - Supports ping packets.
 - Refuses player logins when the server is not ready yet, instead of timing out.
   It will show a message explaining why the connection has failed.
-- Closes dropped player connections properly, instead of waiting for a timeout before closing it.
 - Improved logging.
 - It has no configurable cached banner or strict mode anymore.
 Instead, it will detect everything automatically.
 Note that this is only supported for